FAC29A/Weeks01-03-Zukhra-Alex/README.md

 ## Project Structure

 - **index.html:** This is the main HTML file for the website, containing the structure and content of the site's pages.
+- **expert.html:** This is the main HTML file for the expert page, containing the structure and content of the page.
 - **styles/my-styles.css:** The CSS file responsible for styling the website's layout and design.
 - **images/:** This directory contains the images used throughout the website, including background images, wine-related visuals, and the agency's logo.
 - **data.js:** JavaScript file responsible for loading dynamic data, such as team member information and testimonials.
 - **index.js:** JavaScript file for handling interactivity, such as displaying team cards and testimonials, and creating wine-related interactions.
+- **expert.js:** JavaScript file for handling interactivity on the expert page, including form submission and captcha verification.
 - **images/favicon.ico:** The website's favicon, the small icon displayed in the browser tab.

 ## Website Sections

+### Main Page:

 1. **Header:** Contains the agency's name, establishment year, and a navigation menu with links to different sections of the website.